ryanef/ryanfdev/src/content/blog/aws-cognito-user-pools-identity-pools.md

 pubDate: "February 15 2024"
 heroImage: "https://ryanf.dev/blog-images/aws-cognito.jpg"
 tags: ["Terraform", "AWS", "Cognito"]
-description: "A high level overview of AWS Cognito as an authentication and authorization service.
-AWS Cognito is an identity management platform for web and mobile applications for registering users, authentication and authorization."
+description: "AWS Cognito is an identity management platform for web and mobile applications for registering users, authentication and authorization.
+User Pools and Identity Pools are the two main components of Cognito, but play very different roles in the authentication and authroization process."
 ---

 ## On This Page: